 HIGH-RISK BREAST PATHOLOGY—HISTORICAL PERSPECTIVE

 The “classic” high-risk breast lesions—lobular carcinoma in situ (LCIS), atypical ductal hyperplasia (ADH), and atypical lobular hyperplasia (ALH)—were identified years ago as having an increased future risk of breast cancer.
 In the 1970s, breast cancer risk after a diagnosis of LCIS was reported as approximately 1% per year, equally distributed across both breasts.1 In 1985 Dupont and Page2 reported on breast cancer risk for women after benign breast biopsies.
-Risk of breast cancer was compared to the general ...
+Risk of breast cancer was compared ...